Umami Burger Restaurant Review, San Francisco

 Verdict – Umami Burger serves up very good burgers in an interesting dining room.
 It is no surprise that this place is busy.

-Umami Burger’s Menu features 10 burgers along with a daily special or two.
-They have quite a few beer selections available.
+Umami Burger’s Menu features 7 burgers, 3 unbeef burgers (including a vegetarian one with lentils, shrooms, tomatoes, creama, etc) , and a daily special or two.
+Umami has quite a few beer selections available.
 They serve real soda in glass bottles.
-(Mexican Coke, Bubble Up, etc.) Two vegetarian burgers.
+(Mexican Coke, Bubble Up, etc.)

-Umami Burger ($11) shiitake mushroom, caramelized onions, roasted tomato, parmesan crisp, umami ketchup.
+Original Burger ($12) shitake onions, roasted tomato, parmesan crisp, house ketchup.
 Their namesake burger definitely met and exceeded our expectations.
 The soft bun combined with the juicy patty satisfied our burger cravings.

-Sweet Potato Fries ($4) were topped with brown sugar but weren’t too sweet.
+Sweet Potato Fries ($4) were topped with brown sugar, but weren’t too sweet.
 Another worthy dish.
+Wish they had a combo of the two.

 House Pickles ($5) This dish surprised us with 10 different kinds of pickled vegetables.
 Definitely a fun dish to order.